Average Salary In Prince Edward Island (PEI)

 Canada’s aging population requires caring professionals to assist seniors with daily living activities and companionship.
 Patience and empathy are essential.

-This snapshot reveals that despite lagging overall salaries, strategically targeting sought-after professions promises bright prospects in PEI’s job market.
+This snapshot reveals that despite lagging in overall salaries, strategically targeting sought-after professions promises bright prospects in PEI’s job market.

 Source: Wages in Prince Edward Island, Government of Canada